-- 1. What was the issue or challenge you were trying to address before you discovered our company? - 2.
-Describe your relationship with us; has that evolved or changed? - 3.
-What are we like to work with? - 4.
-What do you think is our greatest strength? - 5.
-What other options did you consider before choosing to work with us? - 6.
-What was your main reason for selecting us? - 7.
-What do we do better than the alternatives you considered? - 8.
-How could we improve our service/performance? - 9.
-If you ran our company, what would you do differently to help it grow? - 10.
-In your role what causes you the greatest concern or worry? - 11.
-What do you think will be the biggest issue/talking point in the industry over the next 5/10 years? - 12.
-Where do you go for your industry information? - 13.
-Does the following statement resonate with you? (only do this for your VP &/or Engagement message)
+- What was the issue or challenge you were trying to address before you discovered our company? - · Describe your relationship with us; has that evolved or changed? - · What are we like to work with? - What do you think is our greatest strength? - What other options did you consider before choosing to work with us? - What was your main reason for selecting us? - What do we do better than the alternatives you considered? - How could we improve our service/performance? - If you ran our company, what would you do differently to help it grow? - In your role, what causes you the greatest concern or worry? - What do you think will be the biggest issue/talking point in the industry over the next 5/10 years? - · Where do you go for your industry information? - Does the following statement resonate with you?
+(Only do this for your value proposition and/or engagement message).

-THE LAST WORD
+THE FINAL WORD